Earlier this year, I did something highly out of character.

 “That conniving old jackass was always taking credit for my accomplishments down at the firm,” said Content Marketing as he chomped on a cigar.
 “But what really gets my goat is the fact that he was basically just shouting random ideas and stringing together half-baked sentences in some cobbled-together piece of garbage that he called a project.
 Thing is, he knew all the right buzzwords and he said them loud, and that’s why the bosses decided to promote him.
 He didn’t know the first thing about selling – but he talked the right talk.
 Took a good five years before people wised up that he was just making noise.”

 Not to be ignored, User Experience adjusted his glasses, stood up, and said in a squeaky voice, “At least he talked to you.
 Whenever I tried to make any changes to anything, he just shrugged and walked off.
 I once told him that we had to change the context of the article to incorporate the search phrase in a logical manner.
 You know what he said?
 He said, ‘The only logic I care about is Boolean logic.’
 As if the Booleans ever knew what they were talking about.
-They used so many qualifiers and conjunctions, it took forever to actually find what you were after.”
+They use so many qualifiers and conjunctions, it takes forever to actually find what you’re after.”

-That’s when Advertising Psychology shuffled over to the table, carrying a round of brews, and bellowed, “Thanks to SEO, the company forgot all about me!
+That’s when Advertising Psychology brought over a round of brews and bellowed, “Thanks to SEO, the company forgot all about me!
 I’ve been here every day since 1920 – I’ve got seniority over all you Internet Strategies – and yet, the very instant SEO walks in the door, suddenly the bosses don’t even so much as look at me.
 They were too busy admiring their pretty-boy.
 You know what SEO said to me on his first day?
 He said, and I kid you not, he said, ‘You’re all washed-up, you codger.
 Nobody wants your opinion anymore.’
 And I said, ‘Young man, I’ve been working in this department since before you were born.
-I’ve been involved in more ad campaigns than Tiger Woods.
-I’ve forgotten more about marketing than you’ll ever know.
+I’ve been involved in more marketing campaigns than Tiger Woods.
+I’ve forgotten more about selling than you’ll ever know.
 Didn’t your mother ever teach you to respect your elders?’
 Honestly, he thought that people buy things just by reading about them!
 I can’t say I’m surprised that I outlived him, but damn, you’d think he’d have had some more humility.”